Open-CAS/open-cas.github.io/pages/open_cas_linux/getting_started_open_cas_linux.md

    > ```cd open-cas-linux```
    > ```git submodule update --init```

+3. Configure Open CAS Linux
+    > ```./configure```

-3. Compile Open CAS Linux
+4. Compile Open CAS Linux
    > ```make```

-4. Insert kernel modules
+5. Insert kernel modules
    > ```insmod modules/cas_disk/cas_disk.ko```
    > ```insmod modules/cas_cache/cas_cache.ko```

-5. Verify kernel module versions
+6. Verify kernel module versions
    > ```casadm/casadm -V```

-6. CAS should now be ready to start.
+7. CAS should now be ready to start.
 For example, to use block device /dev/nvme0n1 as a caching device:
  > ```casadm/casadm -S -d /dev/nvme0n1```

-7. The output should return the cache instance number, use it to add a backend device.
+8. The output should return the cache instance number, use it to add a backend device.
 For example, to use block device /dev/sda1 as a backend device to cache instance 1:
  > ```casadm/casadm -A -d /dev/sda1 -i 1```

-8. Verify CAS instance is operational with:
+9. Verify CAS instance is operational with:
   > ```casadm/casadm -L```

 The output should state status is *Running*.